 Inslee's moratorium on capital punishment follows the lead of many other governors throughout the country.
-In 2013, Colorado governor John Hickenlooper issued a like moratorium for the same reasons as highlighted by Jay Inslee as did Oregon governor John Kitzhaber in 2011.
+In 2013, Colorado Governor John Hickenlooper issued a similar moratorium for the same reasons as highlighted by Jay Inslee as did Oregon governor John Kitzhaber in 2011.
 The most noted of this rash of issued moratoriums rests with Illinois governor, George Ryan in 2000.

 I think it only fair to inform the reader of my personal views on this subject so that my salient point is not lost.
-I am a Prolife Christian.
-That is a term that generally evokes scorn in most people who regard themselves as “enlightened” and “progressive.”
+I am a Pro-life Christian.
+That is a term that generally evokes scorn in most people who regard themselves as enlightened and progressive.
 That is fine, I understand completely.
-In fact that I understand their scorn is partly the reason I am writing this particular commentary.
+In fact that I appreciate their scorn is partly the reason, I am writing this particular commentary.
 Let me explain:

 No one likes a hypocrite.
-When someone takes a certain position on an issue or a behavior, we have an expectation of sincerity and consistency.
-We’ll forgive if there is a show of (seeming) remorse on the part of the one caught in the lie, but only to a point.
-For the most part, we’ll always tend to be just a bit skeptical around a proven liar or hypocrite for the remainder of their lives.
+When someone takes an absolute position on an issue or a behavior, we have an expectation of sincerity and consistency.
+Well forgive if there is a show of (seeming) remorse on the part of the one caught in the lie, but only to a point.
+For the most part, well always tend to be just a bit skeptical around a proven liar or hypocrite for the remainder of their lives.
 When that person is someone in a position of power, the situation becomes somewhat muddled.
 We may hate the fact they lied to us or were hypocritical on one issue, but there are so many others we agree with them on that we regard it as a wash.
-This cognitive dissidence is difficult to surmount to an ideologue, hence our current state of political leadership.
+This cognitive dissidence is challenging to surmount to an ideologue, hence our current state of political leadership.

 Of the four governors I mentioned above, three of them belong to the Democratic Party.
 Of those three, all are morally against the death penalty for a host of reasons.
-Of course they cited what I regard as very real procedural and Constitutional reasons as well, but for the most part the impetus for the moratorium is ideological.
+Of course they cited what I regard as genuine procedural and Constitutional reasons as well, but for the most part, the impetus for the moratorium is ideological.
 The last governor I mentioned on the list is a member of the Republican Party.
-George Ryan’s rationale for the moratorium in Illinois while he was governor is not too dissimilar than that of the three Democrats.
+George Ryans rationale for the moratorium in Illinois, while he was governor, is not too dissimilar than that of the three Democrats.
 Here is the difference and what it is that troubles me so.
 Those who hold anti-death penalty views disproportionately tend to be members of the Democratic Party.
 This makes Governor George Ryan a rarity within his own political party.
-To me this is a shame, but I'll circle around to just why I think that it a bit.
+To me, this is a shame, but I'll circle back to just why I think that it a bit.

 The three aforementioned Democratic Governors who have stated very publicly a host of moral and Constitutional reason for suspending the death penalty in their respective states all hold to the view that there is absolutely no problem with abortion.
 (Cue the groans from the reading audience.
 Abortion??
 Again??
 Give me a break!)
 Ah so you say, but wait.
 I do have an interesting point to make here and one which you may not be expecting.

-Governor George Ryan stands apart from his colleagues not only in the Republican Party, but from his Democratic colleagues who have issued moratoriums on capital punishment as well.
+Governor George Ryan stands apart from his colleagues not only in the Republican Party but from his Democratic colleagues who have issued moratoriums on capital punishment as well.
 What is this issue which separates them?
-George Ryan is truly prolife, the others are hypocrites.
+George Ryan is truly pro-life; the others are hypocrites.
 Why do I say that?
-Well the record speaks for itself.
+Well, the record speaks for itself.
 George Ryan not only issued a moratorium on capital punishment in Illinois, but he also holds that abortion is murder.
-In other words, he holds true prolife views.
-Prolife is prolife period.
-The aforementioned Democratic governors are all pro-abortion; ergo they are not truly prolife, but rather anti-death penalty.
-Their moral base for rejecting the death penalty is nullified by their stand on abortion.
+In other words, he holds genuine pro-life views.
+Pro-life is pro-life period.
+The aforementioned Democratic governors are all pro-abortion; ergo they are not truly pro-life, but rather anti-death penalty.
+Their stand on abortion nullifies Their moral base for rejecting the death penalty.

-Abortion—even to those who believe in it—is uncomfortable for a host of reasons.
+Abortion, even to those who believe in it, is uncomfortable for a host of reasons.
 On a basic, visceral level, we all know we are killing life which if left to its own devices would grow into a living, breathing human being.
 None goes into a hospital to have a sebaceous cyst or a tumor removed with the belief that if left to its own devices, these growths would manifest a living, breathing human being.
 A quick biopsy of the tissue would show that the DNA is an exact match for the host.
-A biopsy of a fetus within its mother's womb would show a completely separate DNA structure; a completely separate, distinct being which simply is not finished growing yet.
-This isn't ideological, it is medical and scientific fact.
+A biopsy of a fetus within its mother's womb would show a completely separate DNA structure; a completely different, distinct being which just is not finished growing yet.
+This isn't ideological; it is a medical and scientific fact.
 Again a level of cognitive dissidence is employed to proceed upon the false premise one is not embracing a culture of death.

-Prolife means exactly that: Prolife.
-If one is to take a position that killing a living, breathing human being is wrong—especially when it is institutional killing, then we are forced to define what exactly defines a living, breathing human being.
-Clearly those who hold to more Progressive Liberal views have decided to themselves that the unborn are not living, breathing human beings and as such, are not entitled to those same rights and privileges.
+Pro-life means precisely that: Profile.
+If one is to take a position that killing a living, breathing human being is wrong, especially when it is institutional killing, then we are forced to define what exactly defines a living, breathing human being.
+Clearly, those who hold to more Progressive Liberal views have decided to themselves that the unborn are not living, breathing human beings and as such, are not entitled to those same rights and privileges.
 By contrast, those who hold to Conservative Christian views have decided that those who have committed certain crimes against their fellow man have forfeited their right to life.
 Thus at both ends of the spectrum, we have (seemingly) good people espousing a culture of institutionalized death and rationalize this point by stripping a human being of their humanity.

 This from Wikipedia: